ey92/notes/1101reading.md

 **pragmatics** - study of how context affects language use, whether or not it is by chance in a context and how the context affects the utterance's meaning or interpretation

-**lexicon** - mental repository of linguistic information about words and other lexical expressions, including their form and meaning and their morphological and syntactic properties

-    -part of mental lexicon, including entries that capture relevant properties of lexical expressions
+**lexicon** - mental repository of linguistic information about words and other lexical expressions, including their form and meaning and their morphological and syntactic properties;part of mental lexicon, including entries that capture relevant properties of lexical expressions

 **language acquisition** - process by which children acquire lexicon and grammatical rules of language

 **language variation** - property of languages having different ways to express the same meanings in different contexts, according to factors such as geography, social class, gender, social class, etc.

-**writing** - physical representation of language other than speech

-    - adds an extra step to communcation process
+**writing** - physical representation of language other than speech; adds an extra step to communcation process

 **form** - the structure or shape of any particular linguistic item, from individual segments to strings of words

-**linguistic sign** - combination of form and meaning

-    - connection between form and meaning is typically arbitrary
+**linguistic sign** - combination of form and meaning; connection between form and meaning is typically arbitrary

 **formal language** - communication system that has both semantic and syntactic rules and that encodes ideas with symbols that represent particular meanings, but could never be the native language of a human